poetrique/amongstus/README.md

       content="A delectable presentation of thought, meandering dreams, and surreal imagination.
 The writings of Amongstus, presented by Poetrique">
 </head>

+## -—testament—-

+there is no messiah
+for a preacher
+with no choir

+there is no salvation
+for a people
+with no nation

+black, was just a colour
+till our crimson
+blood did pour

+I am no messiah
+I write hymns
+with no choir

+* [May 28, 2019]

 - - -

 ## --flaky whispers—-